Occupational doctor: What to do on learning through an employee or the director that new chemical products are being used?

 He or she must take action at once, especially since a skull on the label frightens users.

-There is no Material Safety Data Sheet, "It should arrive tomorrow!"
+There is no material safety data sheet (MSDS), “It should arrive tomorrow!”

 Don’t panic!
-The occupational physician knows the chemical name, even the CAS number and its proportion in the commercial product.
+The occupational physician knows the chemical name, even the CASChemical Abstracts Service number and its proportion in the commercial product.

 Thanks to this data, the doctor will be able to define the toxicity of the product (when ingested, inhaled or touched), as well as the precautions to be taken.
 With this information, the appropriate first aid treatment can be found.

 There is a commercial product X that contains:

 • 21 % of ISOOCTYL ACRYLATE